Open-access monograph

-An open-access monograph is a scholarly monograph which is made openly available online with open license.
+An open-access monograph (open-access book or OA book) is a scholarly publication usually made openly available online with an open license.
+These books are freely accessible to the public, typically via the internet.
+They are part of the open access movement.

 Concept

 Open access is when academic research is made freely available online for anyone to read and re-use.
 As with open access journals, there are different business models for funding open-access books, including publication charges, institutional support, library publishing, and consortium models.
 Some publishers, like OECD Publishing, uses a freemium model where the ebook version is made available for free, but readers have the option to purchase a print copy.
 Sales of the print version subsidise the cost of producing the book.
 There is some evidence that making electronic editions of books open access can increase sales of the print edition.